haider2shah/DSA-Projects/Command-Line Inventory Management System/README.md

 2. **Navigate to the project directory:**
    Bash
-   cd DSA-Projects/Command-Line Inventory Management System/Driver
+   cd DSA-Projects/Command-Line Inventory Management System

 3. **Build the project with Maven:**
    Bash